SoftUni-Internal/interactive-content/EN/04-Remote-Databases/05-Homework.md

 Each student has:

-- ID - a number, non-empty.
+- ID - a number, non-empty
-- FirstName - a string, non-empty.
+- FirstName - a string, non-empty
-- LastName - a string, non-empty.
+- LastName - a string, non-empty
-- FacultyNumber - a string of numbers, non-empty.
+- FacultyNumber - a string of numbers, non-empty
-- Grade - a number, non-empty.
+- Grade - a number, non-empty

 Write functionality for creating students.